jens-duttke/linter-bundle/README.md

 # linter-bundle

+## This code is currently in development, and not ready for usage.

 Ready-to use bundle of linting tools, containing configurations for
 - [ESLint](https://eslint.org/): JavaScript (Node.js); TypeScript, React (Browser)
 - [stylelint](https://stylelint.io/): SCSS (Browser)